 For those of you who want a intimate downtown Durham wedding in a 'blank slate' setting that you can decorate any way you want, then Rigsbee Hall at 208 Rigsbee Ave., right off Main St. is a wonderful alternative that's only been open since 2007

 The Perfect Wedding Guide hosted it's November luncheon for wedding professionals here and I loved the space.
 It's like a smaller alternative than the Cotton Room or Bay 7 at the American Tobacco Campus in downtown Durham that is similar in feel.
+The pictures here are a combination of my photos and pictures from their web site.
+My pictures don't do it real justice but they have a photo album on their web sit with more pictures.

-has 2500 square feet of space.
+It has 2500 square feet of space.
 And I understand that on the weekends there's no parking problem shortage.
 It has easy access from the street, and no steps to navigate if you need accessibility for wheel chairs.
 Here's the street and window wall.
 It's set up for our Perfect wedding Guide luncheon.
 This provides the natural light.

 This large projection screen comes down, if you want it, along the one red brick wall.
 From this perspective, the window wall is on the left.
 This picture is from their web site.